Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 If `True`, adds the portfolio components annual returns to the report.
 The default is `False`.
 * `componly` : Boolean flag.
-If `True`, only the portfolio components maximum drawdowns are reported.
+If `True`, only the portfolio components annual returns are reported.
 The default is `False`.
 * `fancy` : Boolean flag with default value `False`.
     - `False` : The values are reported in unaltered algebraic format.